SuradechKKPB/YogaPoseEstimator/README.md

 4. Classification keypoint output using classical ML >> https://www.kaggle.com/suradechk/04-classification-using-keypoints-output-v2
 5. Classification keypoint output using ANN >> https://www.kaggle.com/suradechk/05-classification-using-ann-v2

 After completing model building steps with the above 5 notebooks, we have created our own unique RSI prevention software prototype using key loggers and webcam with the Jupyter notebook.
 The ipynb file is uploaded to this github repository.
+There can be version conflict with different python libraries so I have uploaded requirement.txt file in the link to set up virtual environment also.